Powerful Black History Reads: Recommended Books and Authors

 Becoming is an Oprah’s Book Club selection, an NAACP Image Award Winner and a #1 New York Times Bestseller.
 The Netflix documentary based on the book was nominated for an Emmy.
 Michelle Obama’s memoir is simply stunning.

 Click here to purchase a copy.
+Visit the author’s website here.
 To read about her new, upcoming Netflix series, Waffles+Mochi (March 16), that encourages healthy eating for children, click here.

 Title: The Black Church: This is Our Story, This is Our Song